punkave/imagecrunch/README.md

 ## Install

-Click "Release" on the github site.
-Then click the green download button.
+[Click here to access the latest releases on github.](https://github.com/punkave/imagecrunch/releases) Click the newest release, then click the green download button.

 Once the file arrives, copy it to `/usr/local/bin` or your preferred location and mark it executable: